szymonmichalski/starid-1/docs/index.md

 <img src="images/ab1.png"/>

-here are results from a new, next to most naive, method from today. a few new lines of logic mean that a bit more information is being extracted from the image. many of the 28 attempts are now dropping to ten or less possibilities, several to five.
+here are results from a new, next to most naive, method from today. a few new lines of logic mean that a bit more information is being extracted from the image. many of the 28 attempts are now dropping to twenty or less possibilities, several to five.

 <img src="images/ab2.png"/>

-extracting a bit more information, we should be dropping to one, and will be trying to make it happen faster and more frequently.
+extracting a bit more information, we should be dropping to one, and will be trying to make it happen more quickly and more frequently.

 *6.3.2017*